LeonPeric/bias-in-multilingual-dialogue-generations/README.md

 'run.py' - transferred the code from 'main.ipynb' to .py format to enable the generation in Snellius

-'run.job' - execure this file to run 'run.py' with GPU
+'main.job' - execure this file to run 'run.py' with GPU